What to expect in the ceremony

 - The Presiding Officer will declare the congregation open, ask graduands and guests to be seated and give a few words of welcome.

 - University staff marshals will pull graduands out of their rows and re-check names.
 As graduands leave their seat they must ensure they follow the graduand immediately in front of them.
 Graduands must not change position in the queue.

 - Once graduands are at the bottom of the stairs their names will be checked again.
 There will also be a member of the Edes and Ravenscroft robing team to check robes.

-- Graduands will ascend a short flight of steps, with a handrail, on to the platform.
+- Graduands will ascend a short flight of steps on to the platform.
 Names will be checked again and then read out by the Presenter.
-Graduands will walk across the stage, shake hands with the Presiding Officer and descend the steps at the other end of the stage.
+Graduands will walk across the stage, doff the cap to the Presiding Officer and descend the steps at the other end of the stage.

-- Once off the stage, graduands will be given their certificate (if they have not already received it) and a certificate folder.
+- Once off the stage, graduands will be given their certificate (if they have not already received it).